w3c/webextensions/proposals/dark_mode_extension_icons.md

    * If there is more than one matching icon object, any without `color_scheme` will be applied to every possible color scheme.
 Therefore, a subsequent matching icon object with a `color_scheme` will not be used.
-   * Incorrectly typed `color-scheme` will be ignored, with an optional warning.
+   * Incorrectly typed `color_scheme` values will be ignored, with an optional warning.
+For example, `color_scheme: ["unknown"]` will be treated as an empty array.
    * If only one icon object is defined with a specific color scheme, that icon object will be applied to all color schemes.
 It will be the icon used.